 Colorectal cancer (colon cancer) is a top cancer for both genders in Singapore.
 The Division of Medical Oncology from National Cancer Centre Singapore (NCCS) shares eight tips on how to effectively lower your risk.

 What is colorectal cancer (colon cancer)?

-Colorectal cancer (also known as colon cancer) is the top diagnosed cancer in Singapore - number 1 in men and number 2 in women.
+Colorectal cancer (also known as colon cancer) is a top diagnosed cancer in Singapore - number 1 in men and number 2 in women.
 Although the exact cause of colorectal cancer remains unknown, many risk factors have been established.
 For instance, if any member of your family has been diagnosed with colorectal cancer before the age of 45 years, you are considered to be at high risk.